 I mean, despite the countless scandals of the Obama administration, there was never a special counsel appointed in eight years.

-All right, I'm gonna have to unfortunately let you both go.
+All right, I'm going to have to unfortunately let you both go.

-It's uh unbelievable the times we're living in here.
+It's unbelievable the times we're living in here.

 Quick last question, out question, exit question.

-Will people on the Mueller team will and Comey and Clinton are they gonna face a day of reckoning?
+Will people on the Mueller team and Comey and Clinton, are they going to face a day of reckoning?

 I think it's unraveling for Robert Mueller.

-The lead line from my article, the fallacious facade of quasi attorney general Mueller's investigation is crumbling by the minute, revealing ugly truth and the spinch of a political persecution that's worse.
+The lead line from my article, the fallacious facade of Quasi Attorney General Mueller's investigation is crumbling by the minute, revealing ugly truth and the spench of a political persecution at its worst.

 Yes.